osg-htc/virtual-school-pilot-2020/docs/materials/data/part1-ex2-file-transfer.md

 The executable we'll use in this exercise and later today is the same `blastx` executable from previous exercises.

 1. Log in to `login04.osgconnect.net`
-1. Navigate to your local scratch directory:

-        :::console
-        user@login04 $ cd /local-scratch2/<USERNAME>

-    Replacing `<USERNAME>` with your username

-1. Change into the `thurs-blast-data` folder that you created in the previous exercise.
+2. Change into the `blast-data` folder that you created in the previous exercise.

 ### Review: HTCondor File Transfer